When embarrassed or reluctant, ditzy

 - WALL•E does the robotic equivalent, which does not involve as much twiddling as the human type.

 - Boxer Santaros does this a lot in Southland Tales, nervously tapping his fingers together in a somewhat odd manner.
+This is because he is having constant schizophrenic breaks into the character of Jericho Cane.

 - Oliver Hardy often did this when nervous or embarrassed.
 That is, when he wasn't fiddling with his necktie.